Sapphire Coast and Bega Valley

 From Wallaga Lake in the north, through to Wonboyn Lake, the Sapphire Coast & Bega Valley has many attractions & activities for tourists.

-Merimbula is a coastal town on the Far South Coast or Sapphire Coast of New South Wales, Australia.
-At the 2006 census, Merimbula had a population of 3,851 people.
-It serves predominantly as a tourist town.
-Merimbula is Aboriginal for 'two lakes'.
-It is one of only a few towns on the South Coast of NSW to have its own airport, Merimbula Airport.
-There are daily flights from Sydney and Melbourne to Merimbula with Rex Airlines.
-Flights from Sydney often stop in Moruya.
+Merimbula is Aboriginal for 'two lakes'.There are daily flights from Sydney and Melbourne with Rex Airlines and Qantas flights from Sydney which sometimes stop in Moruya.
 Situated just off the national highway 1, the Princes Highway, Merimbula is nearly the same distance to both Sydney and Melbourne, with both trips taking between six and seven hours to drive.
 It is approximately three hours drive to Australia's capital Canberra.

 Activities

-Merimbula has five main beaches - Main Beach (or Merimbula Beach), Mitchies Jetty, Bar Beach, Spencer Park Beach and Short Point.
+Merimbula has five main beaches - Main Beach (or Merimbula Beach), Mitchies Jetty, Bar Beach, Spencer Park Beach and Short Point( Short Point is off leash for dog owners all year round with great views).
 Main beach and Short Point are considered to be the best beaches for surfing, whilst Bar Beach is used for snorkeling.
 Other activities include whale watching, fishing, kitesurfing and boating.
 With a decent percentage of the population being retirees golf and lawn bowls are popular as well.
 Merimbula has scuba diving, with the Sponge gardens at Yellow Rock and the Empire Gladstone wreck off nearby Haycock Point popular dives.
 Merimbula is close to Bournda National Park, South East Forest National Park and the northern end of Ben Boyd National Parks.
 A coastal walk running through Bournda National Park from Tathra to Tura Beach just north of Merimbula takes in coastal scenery.

 Events